dpaiton/dpaiton.github.io/_pages/bio.md

 <img style="float: center; margin: 0px 15px 15px 0px;" src="../images/family.jpeg" width="80%" />

 <strong>Education</strong><br>
-I am currently a Postdoctoral Researcher in the [Bethge lab](http://bethgelab.org) at the University of T&uuml;bingen in Germany.
+I am currently a Postdoctoral researcher in the [Bethge lab](http://bethgelab.org) at the University of T&uuml;bingen in Germany.
 I received my PhD in Vision Science from the University of California, Berkeley, where I worked at the [Redwood Center for Theoretical Neuroscience](http://redwood.berkeley.edu/).